planktoon1/poke-duel/apps/pokeDuelHost/README.md

 # Poké duel - Host application

-The entry point for the application
+The entry point for the application.

+Both this and pokeDuelManagement needs to be running at the same time.

 ## Available Scripts